 (* Discounting the "biogenic" fraction disregards IPCC accounting protocols that advise that such smokestack emissions cannot be assumed to be "carbon neutral."
 Such discounting also disregards the fact that natural carbon sequestration and storage capacities are significantly diminished, and that trees are not being replanted specifically to offset and store these emissions (rather than being cut back down to supply more paper, crops, etc.).
 Discounting these emissions assumes that trees and crops instantly suck up the extra pulse of CO2 released by burning paper, food scraps and other organic material in waste instead of taking several decades to do so, as they do in natural ecological cycles.
 The decades it would take to overcome the CO2 emissions from burning trash and "biomass" is time that we do not have if we are to avoid critical global warming tipping points.)

 The huge economic resources that need to be put into incineration are better spent on zero waste programs, which can reduce the amount of waste going to landfill by more than the 70% reduction in tonnage that incinerators accomplish -- and can do so at lower cost.
-Once a incinerator is built, recyclable paper and plastics will be diverted, since they have to feed the machine enough high-BTU material to operate effectively.
+Once a incinerator is built, "put-or-pay" contracts discourage recycling and composting by charging local governments the same, even if they produce less waste.

 General resources against incineration: